Board of Directors

 Evans lives with her husband and two children in Alexandria, Virginia.
 Her hobbies include travelling, skiing, boating and watching sporting events.

-Bob Friend is the executive vice president and general manager of District Photo Inc., a position he has held for 22 years.
+Bob Friend recently retired as the executive vice president and general manager of District Photo Inc., a position he has held for 22 years.
 Founded in 1949, District Photo has become one of the largest digital fulfillment companies in the world with three plants in the United States and one in the United Kingdom.
 With more than 1,500 employees, District owns Snapfish.com and serves both e-commerce consumers and major retailers throughout the world through companies like Amazon, Costco, Walgreens, and Walmart, among others.

 He holds a BA degree in History/Political Science from Alfred University.